supposedly/joffrey/README.md

     - `XOR`: Clumps together entities of which *at most one* can appear.
 An XORed entity is allowed to appear alongside more than one other if it satisfies an AND clump (i.e. all other members of its AND clump appeared).
 - `command`:
-    Returns a sub-command of this cli.
-When a command is detected in parsing input, parsing of its parent's options is abandoned and everything to the right is passed to the subcommand instance.
+    Creates and returns a sub-command of this CLI.
+When a command is detected in parsing input, its parent's options stop getting parsed, and everything rightwards gets parsed by the subcommand instance instead.

     `cli.command(name, desc='', *args, aliases=(), from_cli=None, AND=_Null, OR=_Null, XOR=_Null, _='-', **kwargs)`
     *See identical args of `flag` and `clump`.*
     *\*args, \*\*kwargs are passed to `CLI.__init__()`.*

     []()
-    - `name` (`str`): The name with which this command is to be invoked from the command line, as well as the name under which its final parsed output will appear in its parent's.
+    - `name` (`str`): The name this command can be invoked with from the command line.
-    - `aliases` (`tuple`): Alternative names with which this command can be invoked.
+    - `aliases` (`tuple`): Alternative names this command can be invoked with.
     - `from_cli` (`CLI`): If given, creates a command instance from an existing top-level CLI or command and binds it to this top-level CLI or command.
 - `remove`:
-    Removes an entity from the CLI, be it an arg, flag, or command.
+    Removes an entity from the CLI, whether an arg, flag, or command.

     `cli.remove(name)`